ASPA – Connecting Parents, Supporting School life

 “ASPA has welcomed me to Abingdon Senior School, allowing me to meet and develop friendships with a wide range of parents from different year groups.
 The events organised have also been a lot of fun and a vital part of enabling parents to get to know each other better in a social setting”

-- Year Reps – we welcome anyone from any year group to join us on the committee and are particularly in need of representatives for 2020/2021 in Fifth Year, Lower Sixth and Upper Sixth.
+- Year Reps – we welcome anyone from any year group to join us on the committee and are particularly in need of representatives from Year 2 and Year 4.

 You can contact ASPA by email to email@example.com